gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Remove-AipServiceTemplate.md

 ```

 ## DESCRIPTION
-The **Remove-AipServiceTemplate** cmdlet deletes an Azure Information Protection service rights policy template.
+The **Remove-AipServiceTemplate** cmdlet deletes a protection template for Azure Information Protection.

-You can delete only custom templates.
+You can delete only templates that you have created for your organization.
 You can set default templates to an archived state but you cannot delete them.

-Although you can configure Information Protection service templates in the Azure portal, you must use PowerShell to remove these templates.
+Although you can configure protection templates in the Azure portal, you must use PowerShell to remove these templates.

 After a template is deleted, content protected with that template might become inaccessible.
 Users who are super users can continue to access content that was previously protected with a template that is now deleted.
-For more information about super users, see [Configuring super users for Azure Information Protection service and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).
+For more information about super users, see [Configuring super users for Azure Information Protection and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).

 This cmdlet requires the template ID, which you can get with the [Get-AipServiceTemplate](./Get-AipServiceTemplate.md) cmdlet.